Video playlist order

 DNA Sequencing for all the nucleotides and their order.

 This will also detect DNA variations outside the Exons which are now known to affect gene activity and protein production leading to genetic disorders.

-At 90 Sloane Street Genetics Centre we are offering Whole Genome Screening.
+At The London Genetics Centre we are offering Whole Genome Screening.
 We obtain all the genetic code, so with your permission, we can then send it to Prof Eeles’ Institute of Cancer Research’s Laboratory at Sutton to do single nucleotide polymorphism (SNP) profiling.
 SNP profiling can be done for different conditions such as prostate cancer, (where Prof Eeles has discovered 2/3rds of the worlds SNPs).
 We are also doing SNP profiling for Breast, Ovarian and Colorectal cancers.
 Cardiovascular SNP risk profiling is also being carried out to detect those at higher risk of cardiovascular disease, some of whom are not identifiable by the usual cardiovascular risk factors.
 At present this is in the research arena but we hope that in the near future this will be important for personal healthcare risk identification with consequent preventative actions.

 The American College of Medical Genetics and Genomics (ACMG) grades variants into 5 categories.
 Class 5 Pathogenic – disease causing, Class 4 -likely pathogenic >90% certainty of the variant being disease causing.
 Class 3 is a variant of uncertain significance (VUS).
 Typically most VUS’s have about a one in a hundred chance of ever being upgraded with time to pathogenic; so some organisations do not report them as in the vast majority they cause unnecessary costs and potentially worry.

 Whole Genome Sequencing leading to Polygenic Risk Scores with SNP profiling detail.